dev-brendanprice/Blackjack-v.2/readme.md

 ## Usage
-Because this is a CLI based game, it is recommended that you use a specific CLI client; in this case windows powershell works the best.
-Other CLI clients may cause incorrect coloring, lack of text formatting, and could even make it confusing for the player(s) to comprehend information.
+Because this is a CLI based game, it is recommended that you use specific CLI clients.
+Other CLI clients, like Git Bash, may cause incorrect coloring, and lack of text formatting.

-> **Note:** It is also strongly recommended that you play on the largest possible CLI window size for best clarity
+- Windows: CMD (best) or Powershell
+- MacOS: zsh

 Finally, you can start the game using this command:

 ```shell
 npm run start
 ```
+> **Note:** It is also strongly recommended that you play on the largest possible CLI window size for best clarity

 ## Project Structure
 ```